-The Northern Regional Forester conducted consultation with 26 federally recognized Indian Tribes, with the understanding the effects on all Tribes is not equal in accordance with Forest Service Handbook Section 1509.13, Chapter 10, Consultation with Indian Tribes and Alaska Native Corporations (USDA Forest Service 2016).
+The Northern Regional Forester is conducting ongoing consultation with 26 federally recognized Indian Tribes, in accordance with Forest Service Handbook Section 1509.13, Chapter 10, Consultation with Indian Tribes and Alaska Native Corporations (USDA Forest Service 2016).
 Consultation with Indian Tribes must be government-to-government.
 The revision of the Nez Perce National Historic Trail Comprehensive Plan is a federal undertaking subject to compliance with Section 106 of the National Historic Preservation Act (16 U.S.C.
 470), which requires Federal agencies to take into account the effects of a proposed undertaking on historic properties eligible for the National Register of Historic Places in consultation with affected Tribes, State Historic Preservation Offices, and interested parties.